+Version 3

-Version 2Approved by the GMC for implementation from 1 September 2021
+Approved by the GMC for implementation from 1 August 2023

 This document outlines the syllabus to be used by doctors completing Child Mental Health training in the United Kingdom (UK).
-It accompanies the RCPCH Progress curriculum and Assessment Strategy.
+It accompanies the RCPCH Progress+ curriculum and Assessment Strategy.

-This is Version 2.0.
+This is Version 3.
 As the document is updated, version numbers will be changed and content changes noted in the table below.

-Version number Date issued Summary of changes · Document reviewed as part of the Shape of Paediatrics Training review.
+Version number Date issued Summary of changes Version 2 September 2021 Document reviewed as part of the Shape of Paediatrics Training review.
 'Using the Syllabus with ePortfolio' (page 5) updated.
 Learning Outcome 3, Key Capability 1 split into two Key Capabilities (page 13).
 Assessment Grid updated with changes made to the Key Capabilities (page 16-17).
+Version 3 August 2023 Updated from Progress to Progress+.
+Using the syllabus (page 3) updated: reference to Level 1, 2 and 3 removed and replaced with Core and Specialty training.